 About Us

-Central Michigan University (CMU) through its Herbert H. and Grace A. Dow College of Health Professions offers a particularly suitable crucible for the development of the new generation of healthcare executives well versed in ToL, its applications, and in operations based on the ToL concept.
+Central Michigan University (CMU) through its Herbert H. and Grace A. Dow College of Health Professions provides the academic foundation of the Center for Collaborative Command and Leadership (CCCL) and its operations focused on implementation of the concept of Teams of Leaders (ToL) in a wide range of activities ranging from health care to corporate business.
+It is also a particularly suitable crucible for the development of the new generation of executives well versed in ToL, its applications, and in operations based on the ToL concept.
 CMU has nationally and internationally recognized faculty specializing in:

 • healthcare administration